agherzan/yubikey-full-disk-encryption/README.md

 YKFDE_CHALLENGE= password -> printf password | sha256sum | awk '{print $1}' -> 5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8
 ```

-This password will never be stored and you will have to provide it everytime you want to unlock the LUKS volume.
-It will be concatenated with the yubikey response and assembled as your LUKS passphrase for a total character length of 104 (64+40).
+This password will never be stored and you will have to provide it every time you want to unlock the LUKS volume.
+It will be concatenated with the YubiKey response and assembled as your LUKS passphrase for a total character length of 104 (64+40).

 ```
 CHALLENGE=5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8